 How to Find Wholesale Suppliers

 No matter the product, a key to successful retailing is in selecting the best source for purchasing the product at a low cost with minimal headaches.
 This step takes a great deal of legwork and research, with thousands of distributors and warehouse operations competing for business.
+Finding the best vendor to use to buy in bulk for resale is critical to your business success.

 By far, the most popular way that new retailers procure products for resale is through online wholesalers.
 The largest comprehensive source of global suppliers is Alibaba.com, providing large quantity or 'bulk' purchasing from vendors around the world.
-In addition, thousands of manufacturers are listed with directories that give retailers a range of choices in vendors.
+In addition, thousands of manufacturers are listed with directories that give retailers a range of choices in wholesale distributors.

 Reputable directories include: